jsaenzBimcv/Study-of-the-Growth-Cone-Dynamics/README.md

 The technique used for the extraction of information concerning the shape of the object (based on contours), is the __Eigenshape Analysis__.
 Eigenshape uses the coordinate data (X,Y) of the contour of the growth cone as a vector that describes the shape.
 However, the list of coordinates that represent the contour of the cone, cannot be immediately compared with another contour, these points are not spaced in the same way, so it is necessary to create a new set that is evenly spaced along the same curve.

 For this, it is necessary to interpolate the set of points at fixed distances along the curve in the space (2D) that forms the contour.
-The method used to calculate the points along the curve was the Piecewise Cubic Hermite Interpolating (calculated using pchip in Matlab (MathWorks)).
+The method used to calculate the points along the curve was the Piecewise Cubic Hermite Interpolation [[5]](#5) (calculated using pchip in Matlab (MathWorks)).

 * Open your MATLAB and run the following script:
 ```